riosil/EdgeLED/firmware/bootloader/README.md

-## Bootloader

-## Programming
+## Bootloader Programming

-Programming the bootloader is only required if the bootloader becomes corrupted.
-The V2.x upload executable is backwards compatible to the V1.x bootloader.
+Programming the bootloader is only required if the bootloader becomes corrupted or a new feature is required.
+The V2.x upload executable is backwards compatible with the V1.x bootloader.

 | Bootloader | size (bytes) | Program space (bytes) |
 |------------|--------------|-----------------------|